griffithlab/civic-docs/docs/model/evidence/overview.rst

      - Description
      - Example
      - Source
-   * - :ref:`evidence-gene`
-     - The symbol and ID of the gene implicated.
-     - ESR1 (Entrez ID: 2099)
-     - CIViC (Entrez)
    * - :ref:`evidence-molecular-profile`
-     - Genomic event/mutation (Single nucleotide variant,
+     - Gene and Genomic event(s)/mutation(s) (e.g., Single nucleotide variant,
        Insertion/deletion, Gene fusion, Copy number variant, etc.) implicated.
-May be a simple single variant or a more complex combination of variants.
+May be a simple comprised of a single variant or a more complex combination of variants.
-     - Y537S
+     - ESR1 Y537S
      - CIViC
    * - :ref:`evidence-statement`
      - Human readable interpretation.
-Free-form text summary of this event’s potential clinical interpretations.
-This interpretation is the synthesis of all other information about an event and its relevance to clinical action and should be the living product of active discussion.
+Free-form text summary of this molecular profile’s potential clinical interpretations.
+This interpretation is the synthesis of all other information about the alteration(s) and its relevance to clinical action and should be the living product of active discussion.
-     - This study of 178 non-small cell lung cancer patients, the appearance of T790M mutation lead to resistance to gefitinib.
+     - In this study of 178 non-small cell lung cancer patients, the appearance of EGFR T790M mutation led to resistance to gefitinib.
      - CIViC
    * - :ref:`evidence-level`